flipkart-incubator/madman-android/README.md

 ![Comparsion](https://github.com/flipkart-incubator/madman-android/blob/master/files/comparison.gif)

+## Madman Integration

+If you need to integrate directly with the madman library, follow the below steps

-## Get Madman
+### 1. Get Madman

-Add it in your root build.gradle at the end of repositories :
+Add the jitpack dependency in your root build.gradle

 ```kotlin
 allprojects {
   repositories {